university-of-york/uoy-config-funnelback-courses/docs/readme.md

 READ ME

-This file is to store details at thsi stage it's a work in progress.
+This file is to store details at this stage it's a work in progress.